 (F) A licensee acting as a seller's agent is not required to provide a purchaser with the brokerage policy on agency described in this section except in the case of an event described in division (D) of this section.

-(G) The requirements of this section regarding provision of a brokerage policy on agency do not apply in any of the following situations:
+(G) The requirements of this section regarding provision of a brokerage policy on agency apply only in the following situations:

-(1) The rental or leasing of residential premises as defined in section 5321.01 of the Revised Code, if the rental or lease agreement can be performed in eighteen months or less;
+(3) The leasing of residential premises as defined in section 5321.01 of the Revised Code, if the rental or lease agreement is for a term of more than eighteen months

 Effective Date: 01-01-2005